evolution-linux/evolution-docs/src/config/openpgp.md

 # OpenPGP Card Tools

-As an alternative to GnuPG with smartcards, Void also ships `openpgp-card-tools`, a Rust based utility not reliant on GnuPG.
+As an alternative to GnuPG with smartcards, EvolutionOS also ships `openpgp-card-tools`, a Rust based utility not reliant on GnuPG.
 It requires using `pcscd` for interacting with smart cards, so if you want to use it in parallel with GnuPG, ou need to configure `scdaemon` to use the pcscd backend,